 - In the Star Trek: The Original Series episode "A Private Little War", Spock goes into a Vulcan healing trance after being shot.
 As he begins to come out of it, he asks Nurse Chapel to strike him to help him fully regain consciousness.

-- During an argument in a second-season episode of Supernatural, Dean punches Sam.
+- During an argument in a second-season episode, Dean punches Sam.
 At the end of the episode, Dean offers this to Sam:

 Dean: Clock me one.